How to Choose Your Wedding Flowers

-The list above could be indicative of a desire to have your wedding flowers in abundance in every conceivable area.
-It’s one thing to imagine an empty space overflowing with beautifully designed arrangements and various centerpieces; another to view the effect of this abundance of beauty and hard spending when those spaces are completely filled with guests.
+The list above could spark a desire to have your wedding flowers in abundance in every conceivable area.
+It’s one thing to imagine an empty space overflowing with beautifully designed arrangements and various centerpieces, another to view the effect of this abundance of beauty and hard spending with those now empty spaces packed with guests.

-A series of unmissable statement pieces or an ignored overabundance?
+A series of jaw-dropping statement pieces or an overlooked surplus?

-So with budget in mind, aiming at seasonal wedding flowers as part of your general wedding theme, then designing your overall floral look based on a smart use of space, can work wonders.
+So keeping budget in mind, steering toward seasonal wedding flowers as part of your general wedding theme, then designing your overall floral look based on smart use of space, can work wonders.

 However, if your florist recommends flowers in a certain area, pay attention.
-More on that in a moment.
+We’ll bounce back to that in a moment.